doleron/deep-learning-arithmetics-tutorial/README.md

-# deep-learning-artithmetics
+# deep-learning-arithmetics
-This is an educational purpose repository to play with common arithmetics found in deep learning models
+This is an educational purpose repository to play with common Deep Learning arithmetics